alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 | PAGE_WALKER_LOADS.DTLB_MEMORY |	Number of DTLB page walker loads from memory. | BCH | 18H |
 | PAGE_WALKER_LOADS.ITLB_MEMORY |	Number of ITLB page walker loads from memory. | BCH | 28H |

-The event numbers and umask values are CPU specific; the listed ones are for Haswell microarchitecture.
-You need to look for codes for your CPU microarchitecture.
+Perf supports the `*MISS_CAUSES_A_WALK` counters via aliases.
+We need to use event numbers for others.
+The CPU event numbers and umask values are CPU specific; the listed above are for the Haswell microarchitecture.
+You need to look for codes for your CPU.

 One of the key metrics is the number of CPU cycles spent in the page table walking: